-Interest will be calculated on a daily basis using the average rates of interest offered to business customers on instant access deposit accounts across all banking institutions where Edward Hayes LLP holds general client funds.
+Interest will be calculated on a daily basis using the average rates of interest offered to business customers on instant access deposit accounts across all banking institutions where Edward Hayes holds general client funds.
 Where appropriate, we will adjust these rates to take into account our overall banking arrangements so far as they affect the rates received.

 Interest will be calculated on cleared client funds and will accrue from the day of receipt into our client account.

-Edward Hayes LLP will normally account to the client for interest at the conclusion of the matter.
+Edward Hayes will normally account to the client for interest at the conclusion of the matter.
 Where we consider it appropriate, we will calculate and credit interest on a monthly basis.